-In a statement to ProPublica and CNN, Crow said that he has been friends with Thomas and his wife Ginni for more than 30 years, and that the hospitality he has extended the justice over the years was "no different from the hospitality we have extended to our many other dear friends."
+In a statement to ProPublica, Crow said that he been friends with Thomas and his wife Ginni for more than 30 years, and that the hospitality he has extended the justice over the years was "no different from the hospitality we have extended to our many other dear friends."

 "Justice Thomas and Ginni never asked for any of this hospitality," Crow said in the statement.
 He said that we "never asked about a pending or lower court case, and Justice Thomas has never discussed one."